PBorocz/manage/README.md

 | `GITHUB_API_RELEASES`              | URL to release API     | `https://api.github.com/repos/><user>/<project>/releases`
 | `GITHUB_PROJECT_RELEASE_HISTORY`   | URL to release history | `https://github.com/<user>/<project>/blob/trunk/README.org#release-history`

-Note: technically, we might be able to infer `GITHUB_PROJECT_RELEASE_HISTORY` based on the `GITHUB_USER` and project name but I think we'd have to infer the name of the "mainline" branch, some have moved `master` to `main` and others to `trunk`.
+Note: technically, we might be able to infer `GITHUB_PROJECT_RELEASE_HISTORY` based on the `GITHUB_USER` and project name but I think we'd can infer the name of the "mainline" branch, ie. some have moved `master` to `main` while others move to `trunk`.

 ## Installation